 Barriers to Entry

-GenAI Playbook (Step 3a): Barriers to Entry in Intelligence Will Be Grids vs. Batteries (8 of 10) (Tech Strategy)
+GenAI Playbook: Barriers to Entry in GenAI Will Be Intelligence Batteries and Grids (8 of 12) (Tech Strategy)

 And the answer is, “almost completely.”